ben-page/node-test/README.md

 Same as `suite.test()`.

 #### Serial Tests
-You can create serial (one at a time) tests as well.
+`node-test` also supports serial tests (one at a time).
 Most of the time concurrent test are preferable, however there are times (such as when accessing a database) that you may want tests to run serially.

-Within a suite serial tests are executed first and the concurrent tests next.
+Within a suite, serial tests are executed first followed by any concurrent tests.
 However, multiple suites are run concurrently.
 So two serial tests could run at the same time if they are members of different suites.

 The following methods are used to create serial tests.
 There usage is identical to the equivalent concurrent method.
 ##### `suite.serial.test(name, action)`